Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 You build massive muscles and strength with bulking.
 Then you cut the fat (and a little of the muscle, unfortunately) with cutting.

-Rest and Let Your Muscles Heal
+Rest And Let Your Muscles Heal between Workouts

-The most important resting opportunities to increase your muscle growth will be between sets, workout sessions, post-workout periods, weeklong breaks, and bedtime.
+The most important resting opportunities to increase your muscle growth will be between sets, workout sessions, post-workout periods, week long breaks, and bedtime.

 To lift heavy, you’re going to need to take longer breaks.

 Dedicate your strength, energy and focus to one muscle group a day.
+Make that your goal.

 For example, Monday is chest day—Tuesday is back day—Wednesday is shoulders day—etc.